qazi0/real-time-disaster-management/code/disaster_detection/README.md

-# Real-time Object Detection For Disaster Management From Aerial Imagery
+# Disaster Detection For Disaster Management From Aerial Imagery

 This repository proposes a method for real time disaster detection and classification using state of the art deep learning techniques.
 We have used a emergency response dataset referred as [Aerial Imagery Dataset for Emergency Response - AIDER ](https://zenodo.org/record/3888300#.YK94M6gzY2w) for training our deep learning models.